Jamal Osman (politician): Personal life

 Osman is Somali-American and was born in Somalia.
 He fled the civil war there as a child and grew up in refugee camps in Kenya before immigrating to the United States as a refugee.
 He and his family live in the Phillips West neighborhood with their children.

 As a teenager, he lived in public housing after arriving in Minnesota, an experience that he states inspired him to pursue a career in community service and helping others.

-Osman is married to Amba, the founder of the nonprofit organization Urban Advantage Services (UAS).
+Osman is married to Ilo Amba, the founder of the nonprofit organization Urban Advantage Services (UAS).
 They have five children.
 According to Osman, the family has resided in the Cedar Riverside neighborhood, but questions arose about his having had a Maplewood residential address during his 2020 campaign.

-Homophobic and antisemitic Facebook posts

 In 2022, Osman apologized for making antisemitic and anti-gay comments that he made on Facebook between 2011 and 2013.
 His apology stated that the posts did not reflect his current beliefs and values.

-Connection to the Feeding Our Future controversy
+Feeding Our Future connection

 On February 17, 2025, federal prosecutors presented evidence connecting Osman's former nonprofit, Stigma-Free International, to the large-scale fraud case centering Feeding Our Future.
 Prosecutors alleged that Osman, his wife Ilo Amba, and two others, founded the nonprofit as a shell company before transferring it to others who were able to commit fraud under the nonprofit's name.
 Amba operated a Feeding Our Future food site, which received more than $450,000 in reimbursements from the program.
 Neither Osman nor Amba has been charged with any crime.

 About a month after turning Stigma-Free over to new directors, Amba incorporated another nonprofit, Urban Advantage Center.
 Urban Advantage Center was shut down for civil violations in a settlement with state attorney general Keith Ellison, who alleged that Amba created a “sham” charity to enrich herself.